raghunandhanvr/SimpleBruteforce/README.md

 # SimpleBruteforce
-This is a Simple Python Program to Brute-force set of 5 strings
+This is a Simple Python Program to Brute-force set of 5 character